|LoanMax on Columbia Pike, Annandale.|

 McKay told the Annandale Blog he has two objections to title lenders.
 “From a consumer advocacy standpoint, these businesses are ripping off people, preying on our most vulnerable population.”
 Title lenders exploit the poor by charging exorbitant interest rates and imposing balloon payments.
 They are “debt traps” that leave borrowers in worse financial shape than when they started, the Center for Responsible Lending reports.

 From a community development perspective, “we have invested a lot of time and effort into revitalizing older parts of the county,” McKay said.
-“Having title loan business cropping up all in these areas is sending a negative message to investors.
+“Having title loan business cropping up in all these areas is sending a negative message to investors.
 We have enough of these businesses.
 We should stop the flow.
 We don’t need one in every shopping center.”

 During the BoS meeting, Mason Supervisor Penny Gross expressed strong support for clamping down on title lenders.
 “These title places have popped up all over Annandale, Bailey’s Crossroads, and other revitalization areas,” she said.
 “They have become more prolific than drug stores.
 It has become just a horrible situation.
 They are providing no benefits to the community.”